 Heat networks provide an essential service, especially to populations in regions of intense winter cold, such as North China.
-Decarbonizing these heat networks is a genuine challenge, due to China's dependency on coal.
-Veolia has no plans to sell off its polluting assets in the country.
-Rather, our mission is to ensure their transformation and decarbonization.
-To achieve this, we are activating every available lever for decarbonization, particularly in Harbin, where Veolia operates its largest heat network in China.
-For the time being, this network cannot rely on any fuel other than coal, given coal's importance in China's energy strategy and in the country's energy mix.
-Despite these obstacles, Veolia has already improved the network's carbon intensity, reducing it by 30% between 2012 and 2024.
-The Group is also implementing an emissions reduction program for the site, with the aim of reducing its CO_2 emissions by 35% by 2032.
+Decarbonizing these heat networks is a real challenge due to China's reliance on coal, and Veolia is engaged in discussions with the

+Chinese authorities to find solutions.
+Without waiting for this obstacle to be overcome, Veolia is actively working on setting in motion all available decarbonization tools, backed by optimization and performance action plans.
+The Group has already obtained significant results for its main heat network in Harbin, with a 30% reduction in carbon intensity between 2012 and 2024.
+It has rolled out a program aiming for a 25% reduction in GHG emissions by 2032.
 The Group is using several levers: partial fuel substitution, alternative heat sources (cogeneration), and in-situ heat recovery solutions.